How A University Pivoted to Virtual Instruction and Learning As the COVID-19 Crisis Escalated

 A team designing a novel, two-part patient transfer device for medical professionals in partnership with Hackensack University Medical Center also pivoted, building out fuller business projections rather than completing a physical prototype in time for the Expo.
 The approach paid off: the team won the Expo's Ansary Pitch Competition, taking home a $10,000 first prize.
 Advised by professor Vikki Hazelwood, the team has since filed patent disclosures and retains interest in creating a startup.

-"We had the prototype probably 60% built, so we were able to do one good test of the forces the device could handle before campus shut down," explains Astik Risal '20, a biomedical engineering major and LiftAssist team member.
+"We had the prototype probably 60% built, so we were able to do one good test of the forces the device could handle before campus shut down," explained Astik Risal '20, a biomedical engineering major and LiftAssist team member.
 "Then we moved to doing business analyses, meeting up with each other and our advisors in video chats.

-Another senior design team developing a smart-watch application to monitor anxiety and panic moved online as well, sharing codebases on the popular GitHub platform and working out issues via the popular group-chat platform Discord.
+"We also applied knowledge from our senior-year courses, where we learned a great deal about modeling business conditions.
+That material translated directly to the pitch competition.
+When the judges asked questions about price point, demand, scaling or sustainability of the business, we were prepared."Another senior design team developing a smart-watch application to monitor anxiety and panic moved online as well, sharing codebases on the popular GitHub platform and working out issues via the popular group-chat platform Discord.
 That team won a departmental award for their demonstration app, BitBuddy, which is currently in consideration by Apple's iOS application App Store.

-A design team working to design a novel drone that can scan objects from the sky, storing detailed data for later use in 3D printing miniature replicas, was suddenly forced to cancel its entire hardware testing phase by the accelerating crisis.
+Another design team working to design a novel drone that can scan objects from the sky, storing detailed data for later use in 3D printing miniature replicas, was suddenly forced to cancel its entire hardware testing phase by the accelerating crisis.
 Advised by professor Hamid Jafarnejad Sani, they turned instead to new aircraft simulation software developed by Microsoft and Stanford University, presenting detailed, high-fidelity possibilities for the technology.

 And a team working on a multi-drone surveillance security system assembled its project piecemeal, working independently in remote locations while also updating code on GitHub.

-"We actually had team members testing drones in their backyards," notes Englot, who co-advised the team with fellow mechanical engineering professor Eric Williams.
+"We actually had team members testing drones in their backyards," noted Englot, who co-advised the team with fellow mechanical engineering professor Eric Williams.
 "They ended up getting a lot farther with the functionality of their system, particularly its networking and communications capabilities."

 Continued enhancement, new tech tools on the horizon